 Where to stay in Tremezzo

-For a unique family getaway or group vacation, head to Podere Brughee, a traditional, rustic Italian farmhouse that has been updated to become a stunning holiday villa.
-The farmhouse can accommodate 16 guests and features a swimming pool, hot tub, sauna and table tennis table.
+Podere Brughee: For a unique family getaway or group vacation, head to Podere Brughee, a traditional, rustic Italian farmhouse that has been updated to become a stunning holiday villa.
+The farmhouse can accommodate 16 guests and features a swimming pool, hot tub, sauna, and table tennis table.
 Many of the traditional features have been kept to retain authenticity and add charm!
+Click here for more information and to check the latest prices.

-The Art Nouveau property, Hotel Villa Marie, features elegant décor such as painted ceiling frescoes, high ceilings and exquisite furnishings throughout.
+Hotel Villa Marie: The Art Nouveau property, Hotel Villa Marie, features elegant décor such as painted ceiling frescoes, high ceilings, and exquisite furnishings throughout.
 Guests can enjoy breakfast on the terrace before retiring to the swimming pool that overlooks the lake.
+Click here for more information and to check the latest prices.

 Nestled on the southern tip of Lake Como lies Lecco, a bustling town on the water’s edge.
 Unlike some of the other towns on the Lake that are predominately tourist hotspots, Lecco is a real working town, with lots going on, making it ideal for visitors who would perhaps like to see the authentic way of life on Lake Como.